Austin Hedges Player Props: Pirates vs. Padres

-The Pittsburgh Pirates, including Austin Hedges (batting .167 in his past 10 games, with a home run, a walk and an RBI), take on starting pitcher Blake Snell and the San Diego Padres at PNC Park, Wednesday at 7:05 PM ET.
+Austin Hedges -- 0-for-2 in his last game -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Joe Musgrove on the hill, on June 29 at 12:35 PM ET.

-He racked up two hits (going 2-for-2) in his most recent appearance against the Padres.
+He had a hitless performance in his last game (0-for-2) against the Padres.

 Austin Hedges Game Info & Props vs. the Padres